davidje13/SequenceDiagram/README.md

 B -> A

 # Return to the defined marker
-# (should be interpreted as no-higher-then the marker; may still be
+# (should be interpreted as no-higher-then the marker; may be
 # pushed down to keep relative action ordering consistent)

 simultaneously with some primary process: